 Bankruptcy is a federal law designed to protect individuals who have encountered financial difficulty.
 The filing of a bankruptcy offers immediate relief to a debtor, by prohibiting all collection attempts.
 Activities prohibited by the Bankruptcy Code include phone calls and letters designed to collect a debt, as well as lawsuits, garnishments, repossessions and foreclosures.
 All creditor contact must cease immediately upon the filing of a petition, subject to certain exceptions in a small number of cases.

 Depending upon the type of bankruptcy which is filed, debts may be eliminated entirely, or reorganized and repaid over time through a court supervised repayment plan.
-The type of bankruptcy which is best for a particular client will depend upon their particular circumstances, and the goals which they seek to achieve.
-Leiden and Leiden offers a free bankruptcy consultation to review the client’s financial situation and propose a debt relief solution.
+The type which is best for a particular client will depend upon their particular circumstances and the goals they seek to achieve.
+Leiden and Leiden offers a free consultation to review the client’s financial situation and propose a debt relief solution.